Frequently Asked Questions

 The earning rate of the fund has no bearing on the overall size of your benefit and your employer bears the investment risk.
 If returns are high the employer is not required to contribute as much to fund the benefit.
 However, if returns are low then the employer will have to contribute more to AvSuper.

 Can I transfer my defined benefit to the accumulation division of AvSuper?

-Yes, but only if you are an employee of Airservices Australia, not if you are a CASA employee.
+Yes if you are an employee of Airservices Australia, but not if you are a CASA employee.
 Please refer to the document AvSuper Defined Benefit Member Guide for further information.

-Can I maintain my defined benefit if I transfer employment between Airservices and CASA?
+Can I maintain my defined benefit if I transfer employment between Airservices Australia and CASA?

 Generally yes.
 Airservices employees who transfer to or from CASA (ie without a break or other employment in between) may be considered as ongoing Corporate defined benefit members and may be able to keep their defined benefit arrangements as if no change in employment had occurred.
 Approval may be required from your employer and/or AvSuper.

 As a defined benefit member my benefit is calculated using my Final Average Salary (FAS) - what happens if I decide to work part-time?

 The salary used to determine your final average salary is always the full-time salary.
 Your part-time service will be reflected by a slow down in the growth of your multiple.
 For example, a full-time member might accrue 10% of FAS for each year of service.
 If that member worked part-time performing half the required hours for a year, they would accrue only 5% of FAS.

 I was considering taking long service leave on half pay, how does this affect my Final Average Salary?